By blog team member, Kiran. To learn more about Kiran, check out our team page!

 Another longtime favorite of ours, LunchBots stainless steel food containers and bento boxes offer endless options.
 Bento boxes range from one compartment to five.
 And though they aren’t leakproof, the condiment containers and 4 or 8-ounce rounds are.
 They can be purchased to round out your meal and store those leaky liquids (think applesauce, yogurt, condiments, etc.).

 I (Kiran) have been using the same containers for 6 years now and they are still going strong!

 >> Try It Out <<

-Similar to our old favorite Ziploc divided containers (which are no longer being made), Easy Lunchboxes are simple to pack and unpack.
+Similar to our old favorite Ziploc divided containers, Easy Lunchboxes are simple to pack and unpack.
 Three spots in the container leave lots of room for variety to please the appetites of those of all ages.
 Though they are not leakproof, they have a good price point and provide easy prep and cleanup.

 Size: 9.38 x 6.1 x 2 inches